-Most people aren't prepared for the reality of facing a criminal charge.
+Most people aren't prepared for the realities of facing a criminal charge.
 The information below can help people charged with a crime to understand the basic outline of a criminal case.
 While this page is dedicated to criminal charges in Johnson County, the information is generic enough to be useful for understanding any criminal case in Kansas.

 I've spent my career helping clients discreetly defend criminal charges so that they can begin to move forward.
-If you've been charged with a crime, contact my office today for a free consultation and see how I can help you build a strong defense for your case.
+If you'be been charged with a crime, contact my office today for a free consultation and see how I can help you build a strong defense for your case.

-Formally known as an arraignment hearing, the first appearance hearing is governed by K.S.A.
+Formally known as an arraignment hearing, the first appearance hearing governed by K.S.A.
 22-3205.
 Here, several things will happen.
-The judge will inform each defendant of the charges he or she is facing by handing a copy of the complaint and offering to read it aloud.
+The judge will inform each defendant of the charges he or she is facing by handing them a copy of the complaint and offering to read it aloud.
 The judge will ask the defendant to enter a plea of guilty or not guilty on those charges.
 And, the judge will set the bond in the case by determining the type of bond, the amount of the bond, and the conditions of bond.

 Scheduling conferences will likely make up the majority of the appearances defendants make in court.
-They ensure cases move appropriately through the criminal justice system by requiring the parties to provide the judge an update on the progress of the case.
+They ensure cases move appropriately through the criminal justice system by requiring the parties to provide the judge with an update on the progress of the case.
 The time between conferences is used to obtain discovery, negotiate pleas, and determine whether possible defenses to the charges exist.

 In Johnson County, applications for diversion must be filed within 90 days of the first appearance hearing.
 A cash or money order fee of $25 or $50 must accompany the application.
 Once filed, a diversion coordinator will set a diversion conference.
 Conferences are held in the District Attorney's office.
 Both the defendant and the defense attorney must attend the conference.
-Additional details about the Johnson County diversion program can be found on the Johnson County District Attorney's Office website.
+Details about the Johnson County diversion program can be found on the Johnson County District Attorney's Office website.

 Properly researched and argued pretrial motions can greatly influence a criminal case.
 Motions in Limine and Motions to Suppress Evidence are two of the more commonly filed pretrial motions, although the possibility for pretrial filings are nearly limitless.
 The hearings themselves are fairly straight forward.
 The party filing the motion will be required to call experts or others to testify to the Court.
 The responding party may also call experts or others to testify - depending on the nature of the filing.
 At the conclusion of the hearing the Judge will have the discretion to issue a ruling either at the hearing or by written order some time later.

 In Kansas, preliminary hearings are set only in felony cases.
 For most, the preliminary hearing will be the first substantive hearing in their case - if it is held at all.
 Preliminary hearings may be waived.
 In fact, they often are as a result of plea bargaining.